 He also requested that Miss E.L.
-Chields the Book Librarian he released from Book employment so that the Provincial Library could hire her for a year to aid in setting up the new library system.
+Shields-the Pool Librarian-be released from Pool employment so that the Provincial Library could hire her for a year to aid in setting up the new library system.

 An agreement was reached between MPE and the Provincial Library, and the bulk of the Pool Library was transferred to the province.
 The Pool retained the volumes it wished to keep as reference for its employees, and donated the rest of the open shelf library to the province.
 The traveling library service was sold at a discount to the province, with the caveat that service not be interrupted during the transfer and that the quality of service to rural Manitoba not diminish once the Library had been entirely transferred to the government.
 In a letter to Ivan Shultz after the agreement to sell the traveling library had been reached, W.J.
-Parker wrote that:

-"...Manitoba Pool Elevators has maintained an open shelf library for a period of some twenty years.
-These books have been made available to anyone in Manitoba, outside the City of years.
+Parker wrote that: "...Manitoba Pool Elevators has maintained an open shelf library for a period of some twenty years.
 These books have been made available to anyone in Manitoba, outside the City of Winnipeg, and the postage both ways was paid by the Pool.
 We feel it has served a very useful purpose, but that it is not primarily our function and if the government proposes to offer a more complete and universal service we are prepared to retire from the field and avoid what might be considered unnecessary duplication."